Earewien/godot-traits/README.md

         GTraits.unset_damageable(crate)
 ```

-#### 🔑 Automatic trait dependency injection
+#### 🔑 Automatic trait dependencies injection

 Traits may depend on each other to function, or they may require a _receiver object_ (the trait carrier) to implement a specific behavior.
 For instance, a _Damageable_ trait would likely need a _Healthable_ object to deduct health from when damage is taken.
+It may also requires a _Loggable_ trait to do some debug prints.

 _Godot Traits_ provides automatic injection of trait dependencies into trait constructors.
 If a trait constructor requests an object of the same type as the _trait receiver_ (or no specific type), the _receiver_ is automatically injected into the trait.
+If the trait constructor requires other traits, thoses traits will be retrieved from the _trait receiver_ itself.
+If some traits can not be resolved in the _receiver_, they are automatically (recursively) instantiated, registered into the _trait receiver_ for future usage, and injected into the instantiating trait.

 ```gdscript
 #####